-- After an increase in 2018, projected MCCP cost severity for 2019 is 5% lower than that for 2018. - Average MCCP costs have generally declined in the last several years as average medical costs have moderated and claim settlement rates have accelerated.
+- Projected average MCCP cost severity for 2019 is 5% lower than that for 2018. - Average MCCP costs have generally declined in the last several years as average medical costs have moderated and claim settlement rates have accelerated.

 Ultimate Medical Cost Containment (MCCP) Severities